Who-What-Why-Where-How Am I?

 I'm presenting live-to-air radio/internet programs....

-I perform live acoustic solo music as "Lancelot's Pram", and have now released a music CD album as well.
+I used to perform live acoustic solo music as "Lancelot's Pram", and have now released a music CD album as well.

 I enjoy listening - to the sounds around me (taking a moment to stop and 'listen' to the roses?!?).

 I also love to read a good novel, biography, or Robert Lowell's poetry.

 I used to socially sail.
 My dream was to spend quality time in Hydra, Greece.